mamm-hr/holt/README.md

 # Holt
-Holds and vaults Git repositories locally for safe keeping.
+Holds and vaults Git repositories locally for safekeeping.